Unicorn: A Universal and Collaborative Reinforcement Learning Approach Towards Generalizable Network-Wide Traffic Signal Control: Unicorn

 \subsection{Collaborative Policy Optimization}

-Learning efficient coordination among agents in complex, realistic traffic networks remains a challenge, as agents face significant differences in their surroundings, state spaces, and action spaces.
-Unlike homogeneous systems, where agents operate in similar conditions and can easily establish an implicit consensus, heterogeneous environments lack this uniformity.
-For instance, the same phase index that signals straight traffic at one intersection might indicate a left-turn at another, making it difficult for agents to align their understanding of neighboring states and actions.
-Building on the unifed state-action representation from Sec.~\ref{method_state}, we propose a more generalizable and scalable collaborative learning algorithm.
+Learning efficient coordination among agents in complex, realistic traffic networks remains challenging, as agents face significant differences in their surroundings, state spaces, and action spaces.
+Unlike homogeneous systems, where agents operate under similar conditions and can easily establish an implicit consensus, heterogeneous environments lack this uniformity.
+For instance, the same phase index that signals straight traffic at one intersection might indicate a left turn at another, making it difficult for agents to align their understanding of neighboring states and actions.
+Building on the unified state-action representation from Sec.~\ref{method_state}, we propose a more generalizable and scalable collaborative learning algorithm.
 This algorithm enables agents to integrate neighboring states and privileged actions to capture dependencies and key interactions via an attention mechanism, while optimizing a coupled neighborhood collaborative reward to enhance coordination.